 - Obtain the class name from a given instance.

 - Use polymorphism to redefine the characteristics of an ancestor class from a derived class.

 - Understand multiple inheritance and its drawbacks.

-In Unit 2 you will learn selected advanced techniques of Python programming.
+In this Unit, students will learn selected advanced techniques of Python programming.